SumoLogic/sumologic-documentation/docs/integrations/webhooks/rollbar.md

 Follow the below steps to configure the Hosted Collector to receive Rollbar events:

 1. In the Sumo Logic portal, create a new [Hosted Collector](/docs/send-data/hosted-collectors/configure-hosted-collector/) or use an existing one.
-Then add a [HTTP Logs and Metrics Source](/docs/send-data/hosted-collectors/http-source/logs-metrics/#configure-an-httplogs-and-metrics-source).
+Then add an [HTTP Logs and Metrics Source](/docs/send-data/hosted-collectors/http-source/logs-metrics/#configure-an-httplogs-and-metrics-source).
 2. Configure **Source Category** in the HTTP Source - for example, `webhook/rollbar` - for the Rollbar integration.
 3. Copy and save the endpoint URL of the source.